Markovate-logo

 3. Security Risks

 Multiple clients access the server at the same time.
-There is a risk of a lack of data abstraction, and data can be compromised due to some fault in the infrastructure.
+A lack of data abstraction poses a risk, and faults in the infrastructure can compromise data.

 4. Steep Learning Curve